Secodis/TSS-WEB/Controls/SecImpl_API-Security.md

 # B.12 - API Security

-Note: For reasons of simplification, some of the following requirements that refer to API apply to all techncial implementation variants such as XML WebServices, GraphQL or REST APIs.
+Note: For reasons of simplification, some of the following requirements that refer to API apply to all technical implementation variants such as XML WebServices, GraphQL or REST APIs.

 ## {{site.TITLE_IMPL_APISEC_GENERAL}}

 1. APIs MUST not be exposed unless required.
 2. External APIs SHOULD only be made available using a hardened service or API gateway (see [{{site.TITLE_SSDLC_SECOP_ISOLATION}}}({{{{site.URL_SSDLC_SECOP_ISOLATION}}).
 3. APIs MUST be restrictively validated,  preferably using OpenAPI Schema (see [{{site.TITLE_IMPL_INPUTVAL}}]({{site.URL_IMPL_INPUTVAL}})).
-3. APIs SHOULD implement restrictive limits based on business requirements (aka rate limiting, e.g. max. requests per client within time interval)[^1].
+3. APIs SHOULD implement restrictive limits based on business requirements (aka rate limiting, e.g. max. requests per client within a time interval)[^1].

 ## {{site.TITLE_IMPL_APISEC_AUTH}}